takuya-motoshima/treeview-sample/README.md

 All notable changes to this project will be documented in this file.

+### [1.0.7] - 2021-11-16
+#### Fixed
+- Fixed context menu design to improve user interactivity.

 ### [1.0.6] - 2021-11-15
 #### Fixed
-- Added a function that returns an array of tree nodes converted to JSON..
+- Added a function that returns an array of tree nodes converted to JSON.

 ### [1.0.5] - 2021-11-12
 #### Fixed